Call of Duty: Ghosts: Multiplayer

 The multiplayer mode in Call of Duty: Ghosts features changes from previous Call of Duty games as some new mechanics have been added to it.
 Maps now have areas that can be altered or destroyed.
 There is a nuke-like kill streak reward, the KEM Strike.
 The player can get the ODIN kill streak by either getting a certain amount of kills or by killing the top player on the other team and then completing various challenges after picking up a blue briefcase that is dropped.
 The sniper rifle scopes also have new "dual render technology" allowing the player to see around the outside of the scope (although blurred) when zoomed in.
-On October 3, a new multiplayer type was revealed, called Squads.
-This features a squad that the player can build and the player can face other squads around the world.
-The player's squad can be leveled up and will act like a true individual.
-"Octane", "Prison Break", "Tremor", "Freight", "Stormfront", "Siege", "Warhawk", "Sovereign", "Overlord", "Flooded", "Strikezone", "Whiteout", "Stonehaven" and "Chasm" are the maps that are in Call of Duty: Ghosts so far.
-The dynamic map, "Free Fall", was a pre-order bonus.
-The game now features playable female soldiers.
+The game features playable female soldiers.

 Squads

 Call of Duty: Ghosts introduces a new game type called Squads.
-This mode can be played either solo or with other players including friends.
+This mode can be played either solo or with other players, including friends.
 A squad consists of ten different customizable characters.
-Squads can be utilized in unique gamemodes involving AI controlled enemies and AI controlled squad mates.
-The gamemodes include Squad Assault, Safeguard, Safeguard Infinite, Squad vs Squad, and Wargame.
+Squads can be utilized in unique gamemodes involving AI-controlled enemies and squad mates.
+The game modes include Squad Assault, Safeguard, Safeguard Infinite, Squad vs Squad, and Wargame.
 All of these modes can be played while online or offline.